b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 * Shaw, Richard Neil (2020).
 'Immortal Siddhas: Iconography of Siddhas on South Indian Temples'.
 Rushden, Northamptonshire, U.K.: Papaya Books.
 ISBN 099357291X, ISBN 9780993572913.

 **Purport:**<br>
 As yet, not secured.
 It appears Papaya Books in the U.K. are defunct.
 There are still copies available, but not sure for how long.
+Shaw (2020) appears to be the formal publication of Shaw (1999).
+I am presently unsure as to whether or not the dissertation has been edited and/or reworked in the publication.

 ### SHIRALI, V. ###